armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

   * GKE clusters (or, alternatley, have a GKE cluster already built)
   * GCS buckets (or, alternately, have a GCS bucket already built)
 * You have the `kubectl` (Kubernetes CLI tool) installed and are able to use it to interact with your GKE cluster, if you're using a prebuilt GKE cluster
+* You have a persistent working directory in which to work in.
+One option here is `~/gke-spinnaker`
 * You will create GKE resources, such as service accounts, that will be permanently associated with your Spinnaker cluster

 ## Create the GKE cluster